emailgregn/djtempl/README.rst

 About
 -----
 Render a dockerfile from a template and pip requirements.txt.
+Docker caches each dockerfile command in it's own layer.
+By breaking out requirements.txt, each pip requirement goes into its own layer and build time improves.

 Handles all the syntax allowed by `pip <https://pip.pypa.io/en/stable/>`_ in `requirements.txt <https://pip.pypa.io/en/stable/user_guide/#requirements-files>`_